Saada: Houthi insurgency, Yemeni revolution, and Yemeni civil war

-In early 2011, as the Arab Spring protests swept across the region, Yemen witnessed widespread demonstrations against President Saleh's attempts to amend the constitution and extend his 32-year rule.
-This period, marked by the "Day of Dignity" massacre, became known as the "Revolution of Dignity."
-The Houthis seized this opportunity to re-emerge, reigniting their rebellion.

-On February 27, Abdul-Malik al-Houthi, leader of the Houthi movement and brother of the late Hussein al-Houthi, publicly declared his support for the anti-government demonstrators.
-In February and March, thousands of protesters marched weekly in Saada, from the old city gate to the barracks of government security forces.

-On March 18, government snipers opened fire on demonstrators participating in a large-scale protest in the capital, Sana’a, resulting in significant casualties.
-This event, known as the "Day of Dignity," sparked nationwide outrage and led to mass defections from the government.

-In response to these events, on March 19, Houthi fighters entered the city of Saada, initiating the battle of Saada.
-Fierce clashes ensued between the Houthis and the forces of Sheikh Othman Mujalli, a pro-government tribal leader.
-By March 24, the Houthis had taken control of Saada city.
-Local officials and tribal leaders loyal to the government fled to Sana’a, while the Houthis established military checkpoints at the city's entrances.

-On March 26, the Houthis appointed Fares Manaa, a prominent arms dealer and former ally of President Saleh, as the new governor of Saada province.
-They also announced the formation of a government entirely independent of the central authority in Sana’a, making Saada the first city to break away from the central government during the Yemeni crisis.
+At the beginning of 2011, when the upheaval sweeping the Arab world was ascendant, Yemen protested against President Saleh's attempt to amend the constitution and re-elected after 32 years in power.
+Because of the "Dignity Judah" event, that year was also called the "Revolution of Dignity"), the Houthis also took the opportunity to make a comeback and the rebellion re-emerged.
+On February 27 of that year, Abdul-Malik al-Houthi, a leader of the Houthi movement from the Saada region and brother of the late leader Hassan Houthi, announced his support for anti-government demonstrators.
+In February and March of that year, thousands of protesters marched weekly in Saada from the old city gate to the barracks of government security forces.
+On March 18 (Friday, Sunday), government snipers opened fire on crowds participating in a large-scale protest in the capital, Sana, causing a large number of casualties.
+The actions of the government forces have sparked nationwide outrage and a large number of government members defecting on a day known as "Dignity Lord's Day".
+On March 19, in response to the previous day's "Journal of Dignity", Houthi fighters entered the city of Sa'ada and the Battle of Saada began.
+The Houthis fought fiercely with the armed forces of Sheikh Ottoman Mujali, a pro-government tribal leader in the city, and took control of the city on March 24.
+Hajar and members of the local government fled to the capital, Sanaa, and Houthi fighters set up military checkpoints at the entrance to Saada city.
+On March 26, the Houthis appointed Fares Manaa, a top arms dealer in the Middle East and a former ally of President Saleh, as the new governor of Saada Province, and announced the establishment of a government agency that was completely independent of the central government in Sanaa.
+The new government of Sa'ada has made Sa'ada the first city to break away from the central government in the ongoing Yemeni crisis.

-Saada has remained under Houthi control since the end of the battle of Saada.
-In March 2015, the Houthis, having already seized control of the capital, Sanaa, and consolidated their power, announced their intention to overthrow the remnants of President Hadi’s government, which had fled to the south.
-Their goal was to unify the country under their rule, which ultimately triggered a new phase of civil war in Yemen.
+Sa'ada has been under the control of the Houthis since the end of the Saddam campaign.
+In March 2015, the Houthis, which had taken control of the capital Sanaa and established themselves in the center, announced that they would overthrow the remnants of Hadi's government that had fled to the south to unify the country, triggering a new civil war.

-During the new civil war, Yemen was subjected to airstrikes carried out by the Saudi-led coalition of Arab forces intervening in the conflict.

-One of the targets was the Imam Hadi Mosque in Saada, which suffered severe damage.
-The mosque is considered the oldest Shiite mosque in the Arabian Peninsula and the third oldest in Yemen.

-In October 2015, coalition airstrikes also destroyed a Médecins Sans Frontières hospital in Saada, further exacerbating the humanitarian crisis in the region.
+In the new civil war, Yemen was hit by airstrikes by the Saudi-led coalition of Arab forces that intervened in Yemen's civil war.
+The air strikes hit the Imam Hadi Mosque in Saada, which was severely damaged.
+The mosque is the oldest Shiite mosque in the Arabian Peninsula and the third oldest in Yemen.
+In October 2015, coalition-led airstrikes destroyed the Médecins Sans Frontières hospital in Saada.

-In January 2022, a Saudi-led coalition airstrike targeted a prison in Saada, resulting in the deaths of at least 87 people.
+In January 2022, a Saudi-led coalition carried out an airstrike on a prison in Saada, killing at least 87 people.